angelxmoreno/CakePHP-Seo-Bakery/README.md

 - Component - for fetching stored metadata
 - ViewHelper - for rendering metadata
 - Behavior - for adding templated metadata as a fallback
+- Command - for back filling metadata for already existing entities
 - ChatGPT suggestions to auto-generate metadata
 - Storage of metadata associated with any Entity
 - Configurable